whitewhidow/quest-sideloader-linux/README.md

 [INFO ] OBB FOUND: ./com.vertigogames.azsq/main.21474.com.vertigogames.azsq.obb

-YOU ARE ABOUT TO INSTALL: 1 APK AND 1 OBB FILES !
+YOU ARE ABOUT TO INSTALL: "com.vertigogames.azsq" APK AND 1 OBB FILES INTO 1WMHH8143H0355	 !
 VERIFY THE ABOVE INFO, AND CLICK ANY KEY TO CONINUE, or CTRL+C to Cancel

-[INFO ] Testing adb installation
-[OK   ] ADB installation is present
-[INFO ] Testing headset connetcion
-[OK   ] ADB DEVICE DETECTED
 [INFO ] testing if json files are present
 [OK   ] user.json is present on device
 [OK   ] qq1091481055.json is present on device
 [INFO ] Please enter a username below and press ENTER (for new type of MP patches that dont use user.json)
-        jefke_vermeulen
+        jefke
-[OK   ] mp username patched as: jefke_vermeulen
+[OK   ] mp username patched as: jefke
 [INFO ] Uninstalling com.vertigogames.azsq (in case previously installed) [OK   ] Uninstalled com.vertigogames.azsq
 [INFO ] Installing com.vertigogames.azsq